ElderShield has been the talk of the town for awhile now.

 So, read on!

-As long as you’re a Singapore Citizen or Permanent Resident, you’ll be automatically enrolled once you reach the age of 40 (for those born in 1979 or earlier).
+As long as you’re a Singapore Citizen or Permanent Resident, you’ll be automatically enrolled into ElderShield once you reach the age of 40 (for those born in 1979 or earlier).

 The ElderShield scheme is initiated by the Ministry of Health in 2002 but administered by three insurance companies: